Hazon Seal of Sustainability

 3) Take the Audits.
 The audits help you understand where your organization is currently in regards to environmental activities and impact.
 You’ll look comprehensively at your energy use, waste generation and disposal, education opportunities, and food choices to see where you can improve.
 Each audit will give you a grade and offer suggestions for how you might improve your performance.

 4) Plan your Projects.
-After taking the audits, work with your Green Team to determine what 2-3 sustainability projects you want to tackle this year.
-To receive the Hazon Seal certification at the end of your year you’ll need to have made substantial progress toward completing your 2-3 sustainability projects.
+After taking the audits, work with your Green Team to determine what 1-3 sustainability projects you want to tackle this year.
+To receive the Hazon Seal certification at the end of your year you’ll need to have made substantial progress toward your 1-3 sustainability projects.

 5) Publicize your Participation.
 Be proud of the journey you are on!
 You are Guardians of the Earth (Shomrei Adamah).
 Download the Hazon Seal logo here and put it on all of your program or greening materials.
 Share your news on social media, put updates in your organizational newsletter, encourage your rabbis and leaders to speak about your progress, and get your friends to hop on board.